dsherret/server-bridge/readme.md

 ## Client Side

-Client side code is generated automatically from the server side code.
+Client side code can be generated automatically from the server side code.

 ```typescript
 import {getGeneratedCode} from "decorator-routes";